![]() |

 Restorations of wall murals by trained artists. |

-The King's, Emerald Grand Palace has been completely restored starting in the 1900s.
+The King's Emerald Grand Palace has been completely restored since the 1900s.
 Let’s just say a phenomenal amount of Thai money from the people went into restoring the palace.
-Thai’s are very proud of this magnificent Palace.
-It hires lots of people to maintain it and also the best artisans, craftsman, gardeners, soldiers, etc are employed to work in this absolutely gorgeous setting and everyone is very honored to work here.

 ![]() |